 1/4 teaspoon ground nutmeg

 Place ingredients in a medium bowl and mix thoroughly with your fingers.
-This makes more seasoning than needed.
 Store in an airtight container.
-Works great on chicken as well.
+You’ll have more seasoning than you need for this recipe.
+That’s fine as it is great on chicken as well.

 7 ounces Greek yogurt